Yazeed-Alhazmi/BASR/README.md

   `rtmp://localhost/live/key`

 #### 3. Model and Detection System
-- Download the trained YOLOv8 model following the instructions in the [Downloading the Trained Model](#-downloading-the-trained-model) section.
+- Download BASR model following the instructions in the [Download BASR Model](#-Download-BASR-Model) section.
 - Clone this repository and install the required dependencies: